Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

-The Corpse Reviver #2 is one of the best-tasting classic cocktails out there.
-Gin, Lillet blanc or Cocchi Americano, Cointreau, fresh lemon juice, and a dash of absinthe combine to make a strong but smooth and balanced cocktail recipe.
-Find all our cocktails here.
+The Corpse Reviver No. 2 is one of the best-tasting classic cocktails out there.
+Here’s how to make this strong but smooth, balanced cocktail recipe.

 Why we love this recipe